Community Arts Center and Parade the City

 - Activities and workspaces for community members participating in Parade the Circle, Chalk Festival, and the Lantern Festival

-Information about free admission protocols, COVID-19 safety procedures, and a virtual ribbon-cutting ceremony is forthcoming.
+Information about free admission protocols and COVID-19 safety procedures is forthcoming.

 To coincide with the opening of the Community Arts Center, the CMA announces Parade the City.
 Due to the impact of COVID-19 on large public gatherings, the CMA has reimagined Parade the Circle 2021.
 Parade the City keeps the spirit of the annual event alive by pairing local artists with community groups to create celebratory art installations at community locations throughout Cleveland.

-The Community Arts Center was made possible with principal support from Chuck and Char Fowler and the Eric and Jane Nord Family Fund.
+The Community Arts Center was made possible with principal support from Chuck and Char Fowler and the Eric & Jane Nord Family Fund.